 Look for sudden increases in the noise, or decreases in the number of visibilities or the total cleaned flux.
+Something will have likely gone wrong between those two steps.

 Too many open files

 Q: SPAM crashes with a message about "too many open files".
 What do I do?